OfqualGovUK/ofqual-standards-patterns/.github/PULL_REQUEST_TEMPLATE.md

 **OR**

-- [ ] This change might impact accessibility, automated axe tests cover the impact

-**OR**

-- [ ] This change might impact accessibility and is not covered by automated axe tests - manual testing has been performed (If the change might impact accessibility then please add some further information below)
+- [ ] This change might impact accessibility - manual testing has been performed (If the change might impact accessibility then please add some further information below)

 # Content change